samMitchell650/EthereumOptions/README.md

 After expiration, Alice claims her assets back from the options contract.
 She either gets DAI, ETH, or a mix of the two depending on buyers exercise behavior.

-## Factory Contract
+## Factory

 #### The factory contract is used to originate option contracts for a specific token (just ETH right now).

-Each options contract created by the factory is listed by its expiration timestamp and strike.
+Each option contract created by the factory is listed by its expiration timestamp and strike.
 The expiration timestamp maps to a map of strikes and their respective option contract addresses.
 This is purposely designed to be similar to clicking on an expiration and seeing the listed strikes for a given stock which traders should be used to.
 ```solidity
 mapping(uint256 => mapping(uint256 => address)) private _call_option_contracts;
 mapping(uint256 => mapping(uint256 => address)) private _put_option_contracts;